nihatrza/credit-risk-analytics/README.md

   - 50% – 100% → `#DC2626` (Crimson Red - Critical Risk)
 - **Micro Trend Sparklines** — Custom Area Charts embedded within KPI cards showing trend behavior across employment length (`person_emp_length`).
 - **One-Click Reset Button** — Custom "Reset Slicers" button configured with Clear all slicers / Data = ON action to instantly return the application to its baseline state.
+- **Custom Navigation** — Bookmark action buttons to toggle between charts and matrix views without losing filter context.

 ---

 ## 💡 Key Business Insights

 - **The Renters Risk Hotspot**: Renting status (RENT) is a strong driver of credit default.
 Renters across all age groups exhibit default rates between 29.71% and 35.00%, compared to under 7.50% for property owners (OWN).
+Renters who additionally fall into lower credit grades (E, F, G) exhibit even more extreme default rates, ranging from **70% up to 87.27%**.
 - **Grade D Credit Breakpoint**: Assigned interest rates fail to compensate for the exponential risk jump occurring at Grade D. Default rates surge from 20.31% (Grade C) to 58.78% (Grade D), eventually reaching 98.44% (Grade G).
+- **Debt-to-Income is Critical**: The engineered `loan_risk_tier` proved highly predictive of behavior.
+Customers categorized in the **Yüksək Risk (High Risk)** tier default at rates as high as **74.81%**, compared to just **13.22%** for low-risk borrowers.
-- **Refinancing Vulnerability**: Loans for Debt Consolidation (28.45%) and Medical Expenses (26.60%) present significant default exposure, signaling that refinancing pre-existing debt carries higher default risk than wealth-building/venture loans.
+- **Refinancing Vulnerability**: Loans for Debt Consolidation (28.45%) and Medical Expenses (26.60%) present significant default exposure, signaling that refinancing pre-existing debt carries higher default risk than wealth-building/venture loans (14.70%).
 - **Historical Default Repeatability**: Past credit behavior is highly predictive.
-Borrowers with a prior default on record who fall into the Yüksək Risk tier default at 83.33%.
+Borrowers with a prior default on record ("Keçmiş Defolt Qeydi = Bəli") who fall into the Yüksək Risk tier default at 83.33%, validating the necessity of strict historical background checks.

 ---

 ## 🛡️ Strategic Recommendations for Credit Risk Executive Leadership

 1. **Automated Hard Cut-Off Rule** — Implement an automated hard rejection rule in the loan origination system for any applicant combining High Risk Tier and Prior Default Record (where default rate reaches 83.33%).
 2. **Underwriting Halt on Uncollateralized Grade D–G Loans** — Instantly cap unsecured lending for Grade D, E, F, and G loans.
 Mandate tangible asset collateral or high-credit guarantors before issuing approval.
+The risk heatmap dictates that Grade F and G loans are economically unviable, so approvals for these grades should be ceased or require substantial collateral.
+3. **Stricter Underwriting for Renters** — Implement tighter debt-to-income caps for non-homeowners, specifically those aged 18-25, as they represent the most volatile demographic.
-3. **Targeted Limits on Debt Consolidation** — Apply tighter Debt-To-Income (DTI) caps for applicants requesting Debt Consolidation loans, particularly if the applicant is currently renting.
+4. **Targeted Limits & Restructuring on Debt Consolidation** — Apply tighter Debt-To-Income (DTI) caps for applicants requesting Debt Consolidation loans, particularly if the applicant is currently renting.
+Given the high default rate (28.45%), these loans should require mandatory financial counseling or co-signers to mitigate exposure.
-4. **Housing-Weighted Credit Scoring** — Re-weight credit scoring models to assign higher risk-weights to non-homeowners (RENT), while offering preferred interest rates to homeowners (OWN).
+5. **Housing-Weighted Credit Scoring** — Re-weight credit scoring models to assign higher risk-weights to non-homeowners (RENT), while offering preferred interest rates to homeowners (OWN).
+6. **Automated Flagging** — Integrate the High-Risk Tier parameters directly into the credit approval API to automatically flag or reject applications exceeding the defined debt-to-income threshold.

 ---